SoumyaDey1994/DSA/Round3/Readme.md

 49. Binary Tree Level Order Traversal → Print a binary tree level by level.
 50. Maximum Depth of Binary Tree → Find the maximum depth of a binary tree using DFS/BFS.

+#### 21/04/2025
+51. Invert a Binary Tree
+52. Check if a Binary tree is BST or not
+53. Find Lowest Common Ancestor of a Binary Tree